samoyed-health-foundation/website/site/content/databases/q-and-a.md

 However, these dogs must be entered into the main database prior to filling out the adverse event report.

-### 30. Does this DNA collection have anything to do with AKC\'s DNA program for frequent sires or CHIC/OFA Bank?
+### 30. Does this DNA collection have anything to do with AKC's DNA program for frequent sires or CHIC/OFA Bank?

 No, the SCA Foundation is a totally separate organization and devoted only to improving the quality of life of the Samoyed.
 Our DNA Bank is solely for collecting DNA and data on the Samoyed breed.
-The AKC\'s DNA program for frequent sires and the CHIC/OFA Bank is collecting data on multiple breeds for their own objectives.
+The AKC's DNA program for frequent sires and the CHIC/OFA Bank is collecting data on multiple breeds for their own objectives.